geekiam/website/static/posts/how-to-use-javascript-classes.md

 categories:
   - software-development
 ---
-Javascript classes have always been quite different from classes that are available in other strongly-typed Object Oriented programming languages like Java, C#, C++ etc. There are some syntactic similarities, and it is possible to emulate many of the features of *classical* classes in Javascript, but it is best to understand that Javascript's classes and prototype-based inheritance mechanism are substantially different from the classes and class-based inheritance of C#, Java etc.
+Javascript classes have always been quite different from classes that are available in other strongly-typed Object Oriented programming languages like Java, C#, C++ etc.

+ There are some syntactic similarities, and it is possible to emulate many of the features of *classical* classes in Javascript, but it is best to understand that Javascript's classes and prototype-based inheritance mechanism are substantially different from the classes and class-based inheritance in other object oriented programming languages.

  The [ECMAScript 2015 Language Specification](https://www.ecma-international.org/ecma-262/6.0/ "ECMAScript® 2015 Language Specification")
  introduced syntax element and provided `constructors` , `static`, instance methods, inheritance and the ability to